 The fragility of the regime inside Iran, mainly due to the existing anger of the people after Khamenei ordered the killing of at least 1,500 civilians during the November 2019 nationwide protests in the country, is a challenge for the regime and should not been ignored.

-On the other hand, if Khamenei continues his miscalculations in heightening tensions between the regime and Iran and actually reacts to the killing of its chief terrorist, it will have very dangerous consequences for the regime.
+On the other hand, if Khamenei continues his miscalculations in heightening tensions between the regime and the US and actually reacts to the killing of its chief terrorist, it will have very dangerous consequences for the regime.